THE CAPE HATTERAS LIGHTHOUSE

 When the Cape Hatteras Lighthouse was built in 1870 the tower stood 1,500 feet from the sea.
 By 1935 erosion had progressed to the point where the waves washed around the base of the tower.
 All efforts to halt erosion failed and the lighthouse was abandoned and replaced with a skeleton steel structure a mile northwest of the brick tower.
 In the late 1930's the erosion trend halted.
 These natural tendencies plus beach erosion control work by the Civilian Conservation Corps permitted the return of the light from the steel tower to the lighthouse on January 23, 1950.
 The National Park Service acquired ownership of the lighthouse when it was abandoned in 1935.
 In 1950, when the structure was again found safe for use, new lighting equipment was installed.
 Now the Coast Guard owns and operates the navigational equipment, while the National Park Service maintains the tower as an historic structure.
 The Hatteras Island Visitor Center, formerly the lighthouse's Double Keepers Quarters, elaborates on the Cape Hatteras story and man's lifestyle on the Outer Banks.
 Cape Hatteras Lighthouse, the tallest in the United States, stands 208 feet from the bottom of the foundation to the peak of the roof.
 To reach the light which shines 191 feet above mean high water mark, Coast Guard personnel must climb 268 steps.
 There were 1,250,000 bricks used in teh tower's construction.

-The picture on the left shows the Double Keeper's Quarters (on the left)
+The picture above shows the Double Keeper's Quarters (on the left)

 and the Principal Keeper's Quarters (on the right).
 They are now used as

-Hatteras Island Visitors Center and the Bookstore.
-The other two pictures
+Hatteras Island Visitors Center and the Ranger Office.
+The two pictures

 The Lighthouse Service changed the illuminant to an incandescent oil vapor lamp in 1913.
 Twenty years later, in 1934, the Service electrified the Cape Hatteras light.
 A new lighting device was installed in 1950.
 The present, more powerful device was installed in 1972.
 The illuminating equipment consists of a rotating beacon with two 1000-watt lamps.
 Each lamp produces a beam of 800,000 candlepower visible in clear weather for about 20 miles.
 It appears from a distance as a short flash at intervals of 7.5 seconds.
 Under especially favorable atmospheric conditions the light has been observed 51 miles at sea.